Kibbeh Nayeh is one of those foods, that like Marmite, you either love or hate with very little in between.

-Like most things that are served raw, it has a history of being consumed shortly after an animal was butchered.
+Like most things that are served raw, it has a history of being consumed shortly after an animal is butchered.

 This would reduce any chance of bacteria having a chance to grow on the fresh meat making it dangerous for consumption.

-This is why cleanliness, and care are paramount for anyone making this dish.
+And of course this is the reason cleanliness and care are paramount for anyone making this dish.

-Otherwise, like any other raw dish, there is a chance of the meat making you sick.
+Otherwise, like any other raw dish, there is a chance any contamination will make you sick.

-Always follow the instructions, and clean handling methods when making this dish.
+Always follow instructions, and use stringent handling methods when making this dish.

 Is it Safe to Eat to Eat Raw Lamb?